 Commemorating as a way towards peace!

 The Evangelical parish of Datteln is the origin of the movement of the Christian voluntary service, nowadays known as yap-cfd.
 The Parish of Datteln aims to remember a historical encounter, which took place after World War I during the French occupation of the Ruhr area.
-It happened on the Good Friday in 1923 in Lutherhaus (former parish center): the French lieutenant Etienne Bach and the German official Karl Wille found the strength for reconciliation.
+It happened on the Good Friday in 1923 in Lutherhaus (former parish center, now called Etienne Bach House): the French lieutenant Etienne Bach and the German official Karl Wille found the strength for reconciliation.
 Following their example, representatives of many nations, which could see each other only as enemies for generations, found a good way to communicate.
 The root of the movement “Young activists for Peace“ lies in this international encounter more than 90 years ago.
 Lots of volunteers have learned that reconciliation is possible, even if contradictions seem to be unbridgeable

 Volunteers with interest in creative arts are very welcome.
 After confirmation, you will have to sign a self-commitment statement in terms of legal protection for children and young persons.
 Please bring a sleeping bag.